The georeferenced raster (Raster)#

 See Match-reference functionality for more details.

-function can also be passed a list
+The crop() function can also be passed a list or tuple of bounds (xmin, ymin, xmax, ymax).
+By default,

-returns a new Raster.
+crop() returns a new Raster.

 For more details, see the specific section and function descriptions in the API.